ctkjose/moi3d/doc_api.md

 <p>**Property** **Integer** The number of items in the list.</p>

 `ObjectList.item(idx)`
 <p>Returns an object at the given integer index.
-First item is at index 0.</p>
+The first item is at index 0.</p>

 `ObjectList.clear()`
 <p>Removes objects on the list.</p>